ultralytics/ultralytics/docs/en/usage/simple-utilities.md

 )
 ```

-For more details, visit the [auto_annotate reference section](../reference/data/annotator.md#ultralytics.data.annotator.auto_annotate).
+For more details, check the [auto_annotate reference section](../reference/data/annotator.md#ultralytics.data.annotator.auto_annotate).

-### How do I convert COCO dataset annotations to YOLO format?
+### How do I convert COCO dataset annotations to YOLO format in Ultralytics?

-To convert COCO JSON annotations to YOLO format for object detection (bounding box) datasets, use the `convert_coco` function.
-Here's an example:
+To convert COCO JSON annotations into YOLO format for object detection, you can use the `convert_coco` utility.
+Here’s a sample code snippet:

 ```python
 from ultralytics.data.converter import convert_coco